jerps/rss-ticker/README.md

-## rss-ticker v0.0.0 - A html custom element which implements a RSS ticker
+## rss-ticker v0.0.0 - A html custom element which implements an RSS ticker

 ***